gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 **Raw Czech-FOI Dataset (not included repository):**
 Vesely_106_202403141131.csv (~1.9 GB) [Download via Freedom of Information request](https://github.com/PalackyUniversity/uzis-data-analysis/blob/main/data/Vesely_106_202403141131.tar.xz)

-**Science that does not share anonymized data or the used code risks becoming dogmatic. - Thank's for request**
+**Science that does not share anonymized data or the used code risks becoming dogmatic.**

 ---